 When an external antenna is used, external noise is the major receiver noise.
 With a built-in-antenna, external noise is the major factor in business and residential areas.
 Even in rural areas the external noise is significant.
 The minimum level of external noise is determined by the man-made noise as this is the dominant factor when the atmospheric noise fades.
 Since the minimum value of external noise is determined by the man-made noise, the protection requirement for field strength is also determined by man-made noise.

-With respect to unintentional emissions in the broadcasting bands above 80 MHz, the Recommendations ITU-R BS/BT.1895 recommends:
+The sources of noise that need to be considered when planning broadcasting stations include the unwanted emissions from other broadcasting stations as well as other sources of interference.
+The protection requirement applied in respect of the power sum of interference from the unwanted emissions of other broadcasting stations is to set a maximum deterioration in receiver sensitivity of 0.5 dB (“the half dB rule”).
+This is equivalent to an increase in noise level of around 11%, though this is often rounded down to 10% when explaining the situation.
+This is an acceptable level of excess interference for intra-service or co-primary inter-service sharing.

+Interference from other sources of radio frequency emissions which do not have a corresponding frequency allocation in the Radio Regulations should not invalidate the application of the strict 0.5 dB criterion used in planning networks of broadcasting stations.
+The situation can be managed by requiring that the deterioration in receiver sensitivity from such other sources of interference should not exceed 1% or 0.05 dB.

+These principles are embodied in Recommendation ITU-R BS/BT.1895, titled “Protection criteria for terrestrial broadcasting systems”, which recommends:

 “1 that the values in recommends 2 and 3 be used as guidelines, above which compatibility studies on the effect of radiations and emissions from other applications and services into the broadcasting service should be undertaken;